gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

       DB_PASSWORD_SECRET_VERSION: $DB_PASSWORD_SECRET_VERSION
 ```

-### The Deployment (Dockerfile/Batect/GitHub Actions)
+### The Deployment

 #### Build, scan and publish image

 To run the application in GCP Cloud Run a Docker image needs to be built and deployed to a container registry that is accessible by the service.
 I chose GCP Container Registry since it was the easiest to get working with Cloud Run.
-Just like the previous tasks the build, scan and publish image step is defined as a Batect container/task.
+Just like the previous tasks the build, scan and publish image step is defined as a Batect container/task using the GCP SDK Alpine image.

 ```yaml
 containers: